-UnboundID Directory Proxy Server requires the latest general available release of Java 6 for 32-bit and 64-bit architectures, respectively, depending on your system requirements.
+UnboundID Directory Proxy Server requires Java 6 update 26 for 32-bit and 64-bit architectures, respectively, depending on your system requirements.
 Even if your system already has Java installed, you may want to create a separate Java 6 installation for use by the UnboundID Directory Proxy Server to ensure that updates to the system-wide Java installation do not inadvertently impact the directory server.
 This setup requires that the JDKTM, rather than the JRETM, for both the 32-bit and 64-bit versions or both depending on your operating system, be downloaded.